Financial Literacy: The M in STEM

 “In the U.S., we start to lose girls in math at age nine.
 As they age, girls report significantly lower confidence in math, despite earning equal scores to boys.
 80% of teachers self report that they are not competent teaching financial literacy.
 With girls falling out of math at such an early age and teachers reporting that they are not qualified to teach financial literacy, it’s no wonder two out of three women state they know little to nothing about finance or financial products.”
 (Rock The Street, Wall Street)

-Did you know?
-March 8 is International Women’s Day.
-I am heartened to see a growing number of support organizations and startup underwriters focusing on women.
+I am heartened to see a growing number of support organizations and startup underwriters focusing on women today.
 Particularly exciting is Melinda Gates’ financial commitment to promoting gender equality and expanding women’s power and influence across the United States.
 Thanks go to them all, including educational innovators like Maura Cunningham and Rock The Street, Wall Street.

 If you would like to know more about this pioneering and highly effective high school program for young high school age women, please let me know.